yutanglin16/Python-GitHub-Action/README.md

 }
 ```

-### Deploy the django app to Linux App Service
+## Deploy the django app to Linux App Service

-Follow the [instructions](https://code.visualstudio.com/tutorials/app-service-extension/deploy-app) to create a new web app and deploy the django app to Linux App Service.
+Finally, get your Publish Profile of your webapp from the Azure Portal and add it as a secret in the GitHub web UI.
+The secret should be named "PUBLISH_PROFILE", to match the string in the workflow YAML.